 Drive down the dirt road for a several miles, keeping left at any forks in the road.
 Eventually you’ll see a small dirt parking lot (you can’t miss it) on the left side.
 This is where you’ll park to begin your hike to the Wave Cave!

 This dirt road is kept in good enough shape for just about any car.
-Be cautious after it rains though- the washes will flood parts of the road and there will be muddy parts too.
-Keep this in mind if you want to keep those wheels clean!
+Be cautious after it rains though- the washes will flood parts of the road making them impassible.
+There will be muddy parts too so keep this in mind if you want to keep those wheels clean!

 LOCAL TIP: the areas along the dirt road are prime dispersed camping spots!
 Just don’t forget your permit.

-As always, plan on arriving early if you’re visiting over the weekend OR if you enjoy evening hikes you can wait to begin later in the day and miss the crowds.
-This is a popular hike and it doesn’t have the biggest parking area.
+As always, plan on arriving early if you’re visiting over the weekend OR if you enjoy evening hikes you can wait to begin later in the afternoon to miss the crowds.
+This is a very popular hike and it doesn’t have the biggest parking area.

 The hike begins at the Carney Springs Trailhead which is located at the end of the parking lot.
-For about the first 1-1.25 miles you’ll be hiking along a wide, rocky dirty road.
+For about the first 1-1.25 miles you’ll be hiking along a wide, rocky dirt road.